Typical mass shooters are in their 20s and 30s – suspects in California’s latest killings are far from that average

 Less likely to leak details of attack

-Mass shooters over 60 also tend to have prior criminal records and to target their place of employment, or retail and outdoor locations in communities they knew well.
+Mass shooters over 60 also tend to have prior criminal records and target their place of employment or retail and outdoor locations in communities they knew well.

 None of the shooters aged 60 and above in our database did that – although investigations are ongoing in the back-to-back California cases.
 Instead, they tend to have experienced a recent stressor, such as a family conflict or debt.
 They are more likely to be motivated by legal, financial and interpersonal conflicts, not hate or fame-seeking like many of their younger counterparts.